Constitution of Iran: Article 16 (Arabic education)

-"Since the language of the Qur'an and Islamic texts ... is Arabic", Arabic "must be taught ... in school from elementary grades until the end of high school."
+"Since the language of the Qur'an and Islamic texts [...] is Arabic", Arabic "must be taught [...] in school from elementary grades until the end of high school."

 Article 17 (Official calendar)

-The official calendar of Iran is the Solar Hijri calendar, which combines a year zero from the Islamic Hijri calendar, and organization of months according to the Iranian solar calendar.
+The official calendar of Iran is the Solar Hijri calendar, which combines a year one from the Islamic Hijri calendar, and organization of months according to the Iranian solar calendar.
 "The official weekly holiday is Friday.
 Both the solar and lunar Islamic calendars are recognized".

 Article 18 (Official flag)

 The official flag of Iran is composed of green, white and red colours with the special emblem of the Islamic Republic, together with the motto (Allahu Akbar).

 Chapter III [Article 19 to 42]: Rights

 Article 20 (Women's rights)

 Women will enjoy equal legal, "human, political, economic, social, and cultural rights", when "in conformity with Islamic criteria".

 Article 22 (Individual rights)

 "The dignity, life, property, rights," etc. "of the individual are inviolate", "except in cases sanctioned by law".